zalduss/Python-Tutorial/6-conditions/5-challenges.md

 ### Challenge 5

-.
+-
 - Given 2 numbers, check if num2 is less than num1 or if num1 and num2 are equal, then print True or False.
+- Check

 Write your solution inside [challenge5.py](./challenge5.py)